 - Darker Than Black has November 11, an interesting case: he can freeze virtually any liquid, but there has to be a readily available source of said liquid first, like a pool of water, and can't simply summon ice out of nowhere.
 He also has to make contact with said liquid, and can't use his powers from range.

 - In Pokémon Special, this is how Black wins his Gym Battle against Drayden despite not having any Ice-types on his team.
 Black has his Braviary destroy the doors to the building where the battle is taking place, letting the blizzard outside seep in and slow down Drayden's Druddigon, which gives Braviary the upper hand.

 - In Fullmetal Alchemist, it turns out a Briggs winter is even capable of incapacitating a homunculus.
 From Brotherhood, there's Isaac the Freezer.
 He's actually capable of killing people with water in any number of ways, including flash-frying them with steam and creating blades of high-pressure water, but ice is apparently his favorite and it's what he uses for his ultimate technique.

 - In Dragon Ball, Goku manages to beat a rubbery monster named Buyon by causing the cold air outside to freeze him, and he broke him afterwards.

-- Cardcaptor Sakura: Sakura incapacitates the Watery card by tricking her into entering a walk-in freezer and then locking the door.
-Wait a bit, and capturing her became a simple matter.
+- Cardcaptor Sakura: Sakura incapacitates the Watery card by tricking her into entering a walk-in freezer, then locking the door, waiting a bit, and capturing her became a simple matter.